odit-services/license-exporter/README.md

 [![Build Status](https://ci.odit.services/api/badges/odit/license-exporter/status.svg?ref=refs/heads/main)](https://ci.odit.services/odit/license-exporter)

 A simple license exporter that crawls your package.json and provides you with information about your dependencies' licenses.
-You can export this information into json and markdown.
+You can export this information into json(even prettyfied) and markdown.
+We use this in our open source projects to credit the awesome work of other open source contributors.

 ## Install
 Via yarn/npm: